The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/ad-cs/certificate-templates.md

 * `1`: default value after the patch.
 If **explicit** mapping is present, authentication is allowed.
 Otherwise, in the **implicit** case, weak mapping is authorised if the certificate does not contain an SID in the `szOID_NTDS_CA_SECURITY_EXT` extension and the account predates the certificate. **This mode will end on 11/02/2025**
 * `2`:  only strong mapping is allowed.
 In **implicit** the `szOID_NTDS_CA_SECURITY_EXT` extension must be present and contain the object's SID, in **explicit** only strong types are authorised.
 In all other cases, authentication is refused.

 If the registry key value is `0` and the certificate contains an **UPN value** (normally for a user account), as seen previously, the KDC will first try to associate the certificate with a user whose `userPrincipalName` attribute matches.
 If no validation can be performed, the KDC looks for an account whose `sAMAccountName` property matches.
 If it doesn't find one, it tries again by adding a `$` to the end of the user name.
-In this way, a certificate with a UPN **can be associated with a machine account**.
+That way, a certificate with a UPN **can be associated with a machine account**.

 If the registry key value is `0` and the certificate contains an **DNS value** (normally for a machine account), the KDC splits the user and the domain part, i.e. `user.domain.local` becomes `user` and `domain.local`.
 The domain part is validated against the Active Directory domain, and the user part is validated adding a `$` at the end, and searching for an account with a corresponding `sAMAccountName`.